2000A/Data-Warehouse-for-Data-Engineering-with-Snowflake/README.md

  #                  OLTP ----------ETL----------> OLAP

-What we do we store all of our data in OLTP and pass this data to OLAP to analysis.
+What we do we store all of our data in OLTP and pass this data to OLAP to analysis